When referencing William & Mary:

 • William & Mary: required first reference in communications (no “College of,” uses the ampersand instead of “and”)

-• W&M: most informal, use as second reference
+• W&M: use as second reference and can alternate with William & Mary

 • College of William & Mary: formal reference reserved for official Charter Day and Commencement event publications and certain presidential-level communications

-• College: acceptable as a second reference only in communications for undergraduate alumni
+• College: acceptable as a second reference only in communications to classes who graduated 50 years ago or more from members of their class

 • The College of William and Mary in Virginia: most formal title, used only in the Charter and on diplomas

-• Do not use: WM, William and Mary, College of William and Mary, The College of William and Mary, The College of William & Mary
+• Do not use: WM, William and Mary, College of William and Mary, The College of William and Mary, The College of William & Mary, The College

-Arts & Sciences: Capitalize when referring to the group of academic units (formally known as the Faculty of Arts & Sciences).
-A&S is acceptable on second reference.
+Arts & Sciences: Capitalize with the ampersand when referring to the group of academic units (formally known as the Faculty of Arts & Sciences).
+“A&S” is acceptable on second reference.

 Class year: Include a student’s or alumnus’ class year after his or her name on first reference.